Skip to content

 Realistic Working Weeks Per Year

 The default of 48 weeks accounts for holidays, sick days, low-booking weeks, and admin time.
-A full-time freelancer rarely bills 52 weeks.
-New freelancers often overestimate working capacity — a realistic year is closer to 45 working weeks once unpaid time is removed.
+A full-time freelancer typically bills fewer than 52 weeks.
+New freelancers often overestimate working capacity — a realistic year tends to be closer to 45 working weeks once unpaid time is removed.
 The calculator uses weeks rather than months because freelance hours fluctuate week-to-week, and weekly counts are easier to verify against actual time logs.

 Worked Example for a Mid-Career Freelancer